anstmichaels/emopt/README.md

 ### Running Examples

 Example projects can be found in the *examples/* folder.
 Each example is documented and should give you an idea how to use the libraries.
 It is recommended that you start with the *simple_waveguide* project first to get a quick introduction into how the core components are used.
 More detailed documentation will be added in the near future.

+When looking through the example files, use the built-in help(...) function to see the documentation about different classes and functions in emopt.

 ## Authors
 Andrew Michaels